Skip to main content

 Exchange Programme

-Embark on a professional learning experience to one of the following six European hubs: The Netherlands, Spain, Czech Republic, Croatia, Finland, and Austria.
-Participants from different professional profiles and experience levels will be selected in order to foster peer-to-peer learning and multi-disciplinary collaboration.
-They will take part in an imersive two-week programme with study visits to service providers, reflection workshops and job-shadowing around distinct technical themes.
+Embark on a professional learning journey to one of six European hubs: The Netherlands, Spain, Czech Republic, Croatia, Finland, and Austria.
+Selected participants will represent diverse professional profiles and levels of experience, fostering peer-to-peer learning and interdisciplinary collaboration.
+Each will take part in an immersive two-week programme featuring study visits to service providers, reflection workshops, and job-shadowing around distinct technical themes.

-Participants gain access to diverse mental health systems, action plans, and a broad spectrum of promising and best practices.
-The hubs provide unique insights into modern mental health approaches alligned with principles of the psychosocial model, prioritising community-based prevention, recovery, inclusion, and treatment measures.
-Thanks to the alignment of the programme with professional profiles, specific areas of interest, and individual upskilling and knowledge-sharing needs, participants can engage in meaningful collaboration, enhance their expertise, and ultimately contribute to a more harmonised and resilient European mental health framework.
-The focus on intersectoral collaboration and international exchange equips the participant to return to their home institutions with new knowledge, motivation and plans for improving services for people.
+Participants will gain exposure to a variety of mental health systems, national action plans, and a wide range of promising and best practices.
+Each hub offers unique insights into modern mental health strategies aligned with the psychosocial model—emphasising community-based prevention, recovery, inclusion, and treatment.
+The alignment of the programme with participants’ professional backgrounds, thematic interests, and development goals ensures meaningful collaboration, skills enhancement, and contribution to a more harmonised and resilient European mental health landscape.
+The focus on intersectoral cooperation and international exchange empowers participants to return to their institutions with fresh knowledge, renewed motivation, and actionable plans to improve services.

-Following the first wave of 75 participants per hub, a total of 450 professionals have completed their visits in summer 2025.
-After a comprehensive evaluation, a new wave will start in autumn 2025 with again 75 participants per hub.
+Following the successful completion of the first wave—450 professionals across 6 hubs in summer 2025—a new wave will begin in autumn 2025 with another 75 participants per hub.

-The mental health exchange targets different groups of professionals, including:
+The mental health exchange programme targets professionals from a wide range of fields, including:

-1. Health professionals working in mental health sector
+1. Health professionals working in the mental health sector

-2. Teachers and educators working in the educational setting
+2. Teachers and educators in school or educational settings

-4. Professionals working in prisons and juvenile detention centres
+4. Professionals in prisons and juvenile detention centres

-6. Members of the service users/people with lived experience organisations
+6. Members of service user and lived experience organisations

-7. Trainers and mentors of students, apprentices, and the workforce of the above-mentioned professions
+7. Trainers and mentors of students, apprentices, and staff from the above professions

 Timeline